 In his opening remarks, Supervisor Jon Kaiman said the town employs hundreds of people and that he appreciates the complexity of the pension system and wants the employees to have the benefits they deserve.
 At the same time, he continued, they need to be part of the solution, make the appropriate contributions, and have the same limitations as all the others who work in the state.

-New York State Senator Craig Johnson, who represents Hicksville and supported the legislation, said, “Tier V will provide much-needed structural changes that will put state and local governments on a path towards controlling skyrocketing pension costs.
-The governor and legislative leaders should be commended for making this vital, and frankly long-overdue, legislation a reality.”
+New York State Senator Craig Johnson, who represents Manhasset and surrounding communities, supported the legislation.
+“Tier V will provide much-needed structural changes that will put state and local governments on a path towards controlling skyrocketing pension costs.
+The governor and legislative leaders should be commended for making this vital, and frankly long-overdue, legislation a reality,” he said.

 Assemblywoman Michelle Schimel also supported the legislation, saying “Tier V legislation addresses one of the most significant cost drivers in local and state budgets.
 I am pleased that Governor Paterson can sign this pension reform bill into law on my watch and in my own Town of North Hempstead.”